dylan-sutton-chavez/dylan-sutton-chavez/README.md

 I work on resource-constrained machine learning, compiler design, and production systems engineering.
 From migrating Player Services across AWS regions to building a single-pass SSA compiler in Rust, and proposing uncertainty-aware classifiers for TinyML deployment validated on NASA IMS and SemEval.

 Most of what I build is small, fast, and deterministic.
-Open to collaborations on AI safety, selective classification, and embedded ML.
+Open to collaborations on tiny compilers, selective classification, and embedded ML.

 ---